01taylop/space-log/README.md

 - `headings`: An optional array of headings to use as the title of each column.
 If no headings are provided, only the data will be included in the output.

+- `spaceSize`: Specifies the spacing between columns.
+Default value is `1`.

 #### Data (array)

 An array of objects containing the data to log.